dishanijhawan/Excel-Data-Analysis/README.md

 Create a storyline that can be presented to the stakeholders.
 This should have all the insight you got while doing the analysis.

-# Your project will be evaluated on following parameters -
+# Project will be evaluated on following parameters -

 APPLY FORMATTING AND DATA PROCESSING
 (Max Score 200)
 Perfom all the formatting operation to make data presentable.
 Before the analysis, perform all the sub steps of data processing on the data.